nair0lf32/zer0ne-blog/Cyberseclabs/Challenges/Office/office.md

 the ssl certificate in nmap got `dwight email` as `dwight@office.csl` it may be valid for wordpress...now we need his password

-Anyway we try to read `/var/www/html/wordpress/wp-config.php` but it doesnt work

-It usually means there is a `php filter` so we bypass it by base64-encoding the result
+Anyway we try to read `/var/www/html/wordpress/wp-config.php` bypassing the `php filter` by base64-encoding the result

 ```
 Then we decode it